 Athena Colón is a bilingual, native New York actress, teaching artist, and acting coach.

 Athena Colón is a bilingual, native New York actress, teaching artist and acting Coach.
 Athena has worked as an independent teacher and coach in New York City for 10+ years.
 She has trained with former Telsey + Company casting director Heidi Marshall as a coach and joyfully prepares actors for screen tests and auditions.
 She is the recipient of the BRIO Grant from the Bronx Council of the Arts.
 While earning her BFA in Theatre from Long Island University–C.W.
 Post, she co-created a Suzuki-based performance, Third Child, which toured Italy, the Czech Republic, and New York City.
-Her recent TV credits include: NEW AMSTERDAM, BULL, Martin Scorsese’s VINYL, JESSICA JONES, and LAW & ORDER: SVU.
+Her recent TV credits include: THE GIRL ON THE BUS, NEW AMSTERDAM, BULL, Martin Scorsese’s VINYL, JESSICA JONES, and LAW & ORDER: SVU.
 When she’s not acting on stage or film, Athena facilitates acting classes and conducts theatre workshops in NYC.
 She proudly collaborates with Heidi Marshall Studio and DreamYard.

 Athena is a tremendous coach who will draw out your confidence and (re)energize your work.
 She has a loving, magic touch with actors.
 I often partner with Athena in the prep process for actors in screen tests and role prep (e.g., Hallie Bailey is starring as Disney’s live-action Little Mermaid after we walked her through all her intense screen tests!)
 Actors just adore Athena’s laser-focused, energetic coaching!
 Her classes are totally invigorating.
 They’re also super fun and incredibly informative—she brings ALL the insider, behind-the-scenes knowledge from actor to actor…things you’ll really want to know when you head to set!
 Athena has been around the block on so many TV sets.
 I really, really love for working artists to teach each other.